Sending GET Request with Curl

 In the response, you will see the HTTP/2 200 status line if your server supports the HTTP/2 protocol or HTTP/1.1 200 otherwise.

-How to send cookies along with a GET request using Curl?
+Sending cookies along with a GET request using Curl

 You can send cookies to the server using the -b command-line option followed by a string with the cookie or the name of the file containing the cookies.